tiredofit/docker-db-backup/README.md

 - checksum support choose to have an MD5 or SHA1 hash generated after backup for verification
 - compression support (none, gz, bz, xz, zstd)
 - encryption support (passphrase and public key)
+- notify upon job failure to email, matrix, mattermost, rocketchat, custom script
-- Zabbix Metrics support
+- zabbix metrics support
-- Hooks to execute pre and post backup job for customization purposes
+- hooks to execute pre and post backup job for customization purposes
-- Companion script to aid in restores
+- companion script to aid in restores

 ## Maintainer